How To Write a Powerful and Effective Fundraising E-mail

 5. Use a single call to action

-Using a single call to action doesn’t mean that you ask only once in the email.
-In fact, many fundraising experts recommending asking readers to give three times.
+Using a single call to action doesn’t mean that you ask only once in the email – many fundraising experts recommend asking readers to give three times!

 For example, you could add a prominent ‘donate’ button to your email that will lead your readers to your donation page or link to your page within the copy.

 Additionally, you don’t want your recipients to read your fundraising email and wonder what the point is.
-Don’t beat around the bush and make the ask in the first two paragraphs, if possible.
-If you wait for too long, many of your readers will simply move on to the next email in their inbox.
+Don’t beat around the bush, make the ask in the first two paragraphs, if possible.
+If you wait too long, many readers will move on to the next email in their inbox.

 6. Demonstrate a tangible impact

-To really get your readers to donate, it’s important to clearly show them how their donations are going to make a difference.
+To get your readers to donate, it’s important to show donors how their donations will make a difference.
 Link the donation amounts to specific outcomes/results.

 Millennials are very likely or somewhat likely to stop donating if they didn’t know how the donation was making an impact (78 percent), the organization asked for support too frequently (73 percent) or they didn’t feel a personal connection with the organization (72 percent).